Jane Sun: Personal life

-In 1995, Sun married John Wu (吴炯), one of Yahoo's earliest employees and later, CTO of Alibaba.
-They have two children, and live in Shanghai.
-Wu runs his own investment company, FengHe Fund Management.
+In 1995, Sun married John Wu (吴炯), who graduated from the University of Michigan with a bachelor's degree in computer science and worked as one of Yahoo's earliest employees and as CTO of Alibaba from 2000 to 2008.
+Wu founded his own investment company, FengHe Fund Management (风和投资), in 2010.
+They live in Shanghai and have two children.